 It’s been two years since I actually planted tomatillos in my garden, but the volunteers keep coming up.
 The seeds will sprout up and produce in sections of lawn, or in the compacted area right next to the gravel driveway.
 There’s really no stopping them.

 Most years, I preserve tomatillos in a home-canned green sauce for enchiladas and marinades.
 My recipe is adapted from a ball canning recipe and has a lot of added lime juice.
-The lime juice adds great flavor to the sauce, but I also assumed that the additional acidity was required to safely water bath can tomatillos.
+The lime juice adds great flavor to the sauce.

 Since tomatillos need to be hot packed, the fruits must be cooked before they go into the canning jars.
 A quick simmer in boiling water is sufficient, but you can also roast the tomatillos in the oven for more flavor.
 Many recipes call for roasted tomatillos anyway, and that extra dry heat before canning will add a smokey, caramelized flavor to the canned tomatillos.